Skip to content

 • Wind speeds

-“In a hurricane, we want to pre-position our assets, so we need to determine where we think the disaster is going to strike,” Vatier said.
-“If it’s going to be a wind event, we’re going to see more tree damage and use chainsaws to remove vegetative debris.
+“In a hurricane, we want to pre-position our assets, so we need to determine where we think the disaster will strike,” Vatier said.
+“If it’s going to be a wind event, we’ll see more tree damage and use chainsaws to remove vegetative debris.
 We’re going to use a different cache and specifically skilled volunteers.
-If it’s a more water-based event, we’re going to do more muck-outs.
-Knowing what those threats are and where they’re going to hit is going to drive a lot of our decision-making.”
+If it’s a more water-based event, we will do more muck-outs.
+Knowing those threats and where they will hit will drive much of our decision-making.”

 A Hurricane Season Unlike any Other

-2020 was the most active hurricane season on record with 30 named storms, including 13 hurricanes.
+2020 was the most active hurricane season, with 30 named storms, including 13 hurricanes.
 Baron gave Team Rubicon an easily accessible tool to pinpoint impacted areas and proactively plan relief efforts throughout the year.

-Two of the Hurricanes, Laura and Delta made landfall just 13 miles apart in Louisiana.
+Two Hurricanes, Laura and Delta, made landfall 13 miles apart in Louisiana.

 As Laura moved closer to land, Baron’s data helped Team Rubicon realize they needed to shift their response from a flooding event to a wind event.
 They positioned a road clearance team in Lafayette, LA, located just outside the forecasted storm surge area and safe from dangerous winds.

 Hurricane Laura made landfall overnight.
-The first team quickly deployed to the hard-hit city of Lake Charles where they cleared debris and downed trees to ensure road access to critical infrastructure.
+The first team was quickly deployed to the hard-hit city of Lake Charles, clearing debris and downing trees to ensure road access to critical infrastructure.
 This was done in conjunction with local authorities.
-The road clearance team was followed by waves of volunteers who were able to help hundreds of homeowners with clearing trees and debris, tarping roofs, and some muck-outs.
+The road clearance team was followed by waves of volunteers who were able to help hundreds of homeowners clear trees and debris, tarp roofs, and some muck-outs.

-In early October Hurricane Delta was moving through the Gulf and projected to follow a strikingly similar path as Hurricane Laura.
+In early October, Hurricane Delta was moving through the Gulf and projected to follow a strikingly similar path to Hurricane Laura.
 There were still approximately 100 Team Rubicon volunteers on the ground helping homeowners.
-Monitoring weather conditions was now important for planning an effective response and for the safety of those already deployed.
+Monitoring weather conditions was now crucial for planning an effective response and for the safety of those already deployed.

 “Our volunteers were now at risk of getting hit by this new hurricane,” said Lauren.
-“We had to monitor not only for our volunteers but also for homeowners who were going to be affected again.”
+“We had to monitor not only for our volunteers but also for homeowners who would be affected again.”

-Team Rubicon volunteers prioritize tarping roofs before Hurricane Delta arrived and then evacuated to the Houston area.
+Team Rubicon volunteers prioritized tarping roofs before Hurricane Delta arrived and evacuated to Houston.
 When the most dangerous part had passed, they returned to the Lake Charles area.

-During a hectic hurricane season or any weather-related disaster, Lauren says effectively planning large-scale relief efforts would be much more difficult without Baron data at her fingertips.
+During a hectic hurricane season or weather-related disaster, Lauren says planning large-scale relief efforts would be much more difficult without Baron's data.

-“I’d be more at the mercy of less reliable information, which puts a lot more guesswork into what I’m trying to predict or forecast.
+“I’d be more at the mercy of less reliable information, which puts much more guesswork into what I’m trying to predict or forecast.
 That is going to slow down our teams.
-If we position them a little bit off, it might take days to determine the best location to go.”
+If we position them slightly off, it might take days to determine the best location.”

 Team Rubicon Summary